pletzer/collab_workflow/README.md

 # COLLAB_WORKFLOW

-How to collaborate effectively on a project
+How to collaborate effectively on a project to take over the world

 ## Overview